skepee-LAB/MutableVsImmutable/README.md

 As we can see mutable type has more performance, for mutable type the elaboration time when the list is very long tends to be exponential (look at the trend line).
 At the moment when I am writing this work the iteration for 5M words for mutable is still going ...
 On the other side by using mutable types the elaboration time is very fast.
 Just to give you an idea by reading the graph, in a quarter of sec it works 5M iterations of concatenations when by using mutable type it's not yet finished!!!!
+Obviously the performance could be better by using async calls for example.
+The purpose of this work was not about perfomance but to give an idea of what happens when you use mutable or immutable types.

 ## Final considerations
+This work shows what happens when you work with ```mutable``` or ```immutables``` types.

-Obviously the performance could be better by using async calls for example.
-The purpose of this work was not about perfomance but to give you an idea of what happens when you use mutable or immutable types.
+The purpose of this work is not about perfomance but to give an idea of what happens when you use mutable or immutable types by using the same algorithm.
-We started from a a very basic algorithm, the same in both cases but on one side I used string to concatenate the final result and StringBuilder on the other side.
+This work shows under the hood how CLR handles memory allocation for mutable and immutable types.

+As an example the same concatenation algorithm (very basic) has been used by using ```String``` as immutable type and ```StringBuilder``` as mutable type.
+The figures show that by increasing the number of strings to concatenate the elaboration time has a linear trend line for ```mutable``` and exponenetial for ```immutable```.

-So, when you need to work with string concatenation, very common task in programming, this work suggests to use mutable type like StringBuilder, not immutable type.
+So, when you need to work with string concatenation, very common task in programming, this work suggests to use mutable type like StringBuilder and not immutable type.

 Hope it helps!